Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Results and Discussion

-As the initial and generated $D_{it}$ near the Fermi energy corresponds to the pre-irradiation and post-irradiation IBC, respectively, a correlation of the same form should be observed for the IBC of the devices.
+As the initial and generated $D_{it}$ near the Fermi energy corresponds to the pre-irradiation and post-irradiation IBC, respectively, {a linear dependence} of the same form should be observed for the IBC of the devices.
 This is just Eq.
 (1) and the results as obtained in Figs. 3, 6, and 9.
 It is noticed that, the irradiation-induced enlarge of the $D_{it}$ is indispensable for the linearly-dependent component in Eq.
 (1), while the irradiation-induced overall shift of the $D_{it}$ is response for the independent component in Eq.
 (1).
 As the dose increases, both the enlarge and shift of the $D_{it}$ increases.
 This corresponds to the dose dependence of the linearly-dependent and independent components observed in Figs. 5, 7, and 10.}

 As mentioned above, the linear component is dominant in MC4741, while the constant component becomes dominant in LM324N. {These results can be explained self-consistantly based on the above picture.
 In MC4741, it is seen that the irradiation-induced increase of IBC is comparable with the initial value of IBC.
-This implies that most of the interface traps are genearted through the Si-H bonds around the inital interface traps.
-As a result, the enlarge of $D_{it}$ dominates the irradiation response and one observes a dominating linear component in the IBC.
+This fact implies that most of the interface traps are genearted through the Si-H bonds around the inital interface traps.
+As a result, the enlarge of $D_{it}$ dominates the irradiation response and one observes a dominating linear component in the IBC of this device.
 In LM324N, the irradiation-induced increase of IBC is much larger than the initial value of it.
-This reflects that plenty interface traps are generated away from the initial ones.
-So, the shift of the $D_{it}$ dominates the response process and a larger constant component is observed in the IBC. }
+This fact reflects that plenty interface traps are generated away from the initial ones.
+So, the shift of the $D_{it}$ dominates the response process and a larger independent component is observed in the IBC of this device.}